-With in the Baltic University Programme, there are several researchers associated with the programme.
+Within the Baltic University Programme, there are several researchers associated with the programme.
 These researchers work at their home universities, but cooperate within one or several networks of the programme.
-You find some of them listed under the 10 research themes below.
+You find some of them listed under the 10 BUP Themes below.

 Circular economy refers to an economic system built on circular materials flows, instead of the more conventional economic systems where a product is being produced, used and trashed.

 This theme aims at gathering researchers on sustainable tourism from a broad range of fields as well as engage the next generation of tourist research scholars around the Baltic Sea.

 Education for Sustainable Development (ESD) is a transdisciplinary research field, studying transformative learning within formal, non-formal and informal settings.
 ESD works with learning processes in relation to all SDGs in Agenda 2030.